0x646e78/recon-ng-toolset/README.md

 make build
 ```

-You will need to update `Makefile` to run this new image.
+You can run from this local image with `make run-dev`